![]() |

 If ever proof was needed that the Menorcan people can celebrate even the most tragic part of their history, then look no further than the annual Fiesta commemorating Any de sa Desgràcia, which translates into English as either "Our Year of Misfortune" or "Our Year of Disgrace".
 The fiesta is commemorated on July 9, when in 1558 Ciutadella underwent brutal destruction which was led by Turkish troops backed by France and the Vatican.

-If all of this culture and tradition is becoming too much for you, on the somewhat lighter side
+If all of this culture and tradition is becoming too much for you, on the

-you may wish to consider a visit to the "Aqua Rock" water park at nearby Cala'n Bosch.
-Admission is a bit
+somewhat lighter side you may wish to consider a visit to the "Aqua Rock" water

-and 6€ for a child.
-One thing to look out for though, is they also charge an extra 3€ per sunbed once you are inside.
+for a child for a full day.
+One thing to look out for though, is they also

 AquaRock Menorca